-The Yemen Crisis - Facts and How to Help
+The Yemen Crisis: Facts and How to Help

 The Humanitarian Crisis in Yemen

-Fear of famine looms in Yemen as the civil war there approaches its fifth year.
+Fear of famine looms in Yemen as the civil war there approaches its sixth year.
 Forces loyal to the government — backed by a Saudi Arabia‑led coalition — and Houthi rebels continue to fight, endangering the lives of a population the size of Texas.
 More than 10,000 people have been killed in the Yemeni Civil Ware since March 2015.
 A fragile cease fire is holding at the main port of Hudaydah, but battles in other parts of the country are still taking place.

 The conflict and a supply blockade have triggered a humanitarian disaster.
 A staggering 80 percent of the population relies on some sort of humanitarian assistance, and the United Nations warned that an estimated 14 million people are on the brink of starvation.
 Food is available in the country, but people are going hungry because they can’t afford it or because they can’t access it.
 The Saudi-led coalition has imposed punitive economic measures, including blockades, import restrictions and withholding the salaries of millions of civil servants.
 Meanwhile, food and fuel prices have doubled and millions are left without the means to feed themselves or their families.

 The latest UNICEF figures estimate 1.8 million acutely malnourished children, with more than 400,000 children under age 5 suffering from severe, life-threatening malnutrition.